Cheesecake Day is an unofficial holiday which comes annually on July 30th.

 Slow and gentle baking is the secret!

-Take additional care after baking by turning down the heat to slowly cool your cheesecake in the oven.
+Take additional care after baking by turning down the heat to slowly cool the cheesecake in the oven.
 This is to avoid extreme temperature changes after baking.

 In the United